paramsangani/MapForCoachesAPP/README.md

 # MapAPP

 ## Overview
-MapAPP is a mobile application developed using Expo that [brief description of what the app does].
+MapAPP is a mobile application developed using Expo is a novel eLearning tool for youth sports coaches to increase their knowledge regarding sports-related Musculoskeletal injuries and best injury prevention practices towards reducing injuries and enhancing performance in youth sport athletes.

 ## Prerequisites
 - Node.js